ZSO10-Gliwice/API/README.md

 ([Wiki](http://en.wikipedia.org/wiki/Open-source_software)) and
 GNU GPLv3 license ([Wiki](http://en.wikipedia.org/wiki/GNU_General_Public_License)),
 which is used for this project.
-8. Anyone, who wants to actively contribute in this project should get in touch with @MarPiRK, but of course anyone can submit issues on GitHub pages.
+8. Anyone, who wants to actively contribute to this project should get in touch with @MarPiRK, but of course anyone can submit issues on GitHub pages.
 9. Current TODO list and roadmap is publicly available on [Trello](https://trello.com/b/kLHUx3Uk).